michaelihwang/crypto-tracker/README.md

 ```

 ### API Response
-The following is the End Point response payload format.
+The following is the /latest response payload format.
 All endpoints return JSON format.

 ```
 {